skupperproject/flow-collector/README.md

 |`name`|The name of the peer router, i.e. the router to which this link connects.|
 |`linkCost`|The cost configured for this link.|
 |`direction`|`outgoing` for links established from this router.  `incoming` for links established by the peer router.|

 ---
+`api/v1alpha1/links`

+This query returns the entire set of links, including `incoming` and `outgoing` directions.
+Note that every inter-router link will be represented by two records: one from the perspective of each linked router.

+---
 `api/v1alpha1/vanaddrs`